Most interesting landmarks of Papua New Guinea

 - Poreporena villages and Koki – National Capital District.
 Whole wooden city parts inhabited by indigenous Motuan people are built above the sea, with streets and buildings on stilts in the open sea.

-Described wonders of Papua New Guinea
+Described landmarks of Papua New Guinea

 One of the most exciting and mysterious lands in the world is Papua New Guinea.
 This country takes half of the second largest island and numerous other larger and smaller islands.
 Here live diverse indigenous people speaking in 820 languages who have very diverse cultural traditions.